Brigham Young University: Museums

-The campus is home to several museums containing exhibits from many different fields of study.
+Several museums on campus contain exhibits from many different fields of study.
 BYU's Museum of Art, for example, is one of the largest and most attended art museums in the Mountain West.
-This museum aids in academic pursuits of students at BYU via research and study of the artworks in its collection.
-The museum is also open to the general public and provides educational programming.
+This museum offers research and study opportunities to students and educational programming to the general public.
 The Museum of Peoples and Cultures is a museum of archaeology and ethnology.
 It focuses on native cultures and artifacts of the Great Basin, American Southwest, Mesoamerica, Peru, and Polynesia.
 Home to more than 40,000 artifacts and 50,000 photographs, it documents BYU's archaeological research.
 The BYU Museum of Paleontology was built in 1976 to display the many fossils found by BYU's James A. Jensen.
-It holds many vertebrate fossils from the Jurassic and Cretaceous periods, and is one of the top five vertebrate fossil collections in the world from the Jurassic.
+It holds many vertebrate fossils from the Jurassic and Cretaceous periods and is one of the top five vertebrate fossil collections in the world from the Jurassic.
 The museum receives about 25,000 visitors every year.
 The Monte L. Bean Life Science Museum was formed in 1978.
 It features several forms of plant and animal life on display and available for research by students and scholars.